theSdev/optic-mart/design/epics/scratchpad.md

 1. UV
 2. Polarized

-Aside from this core scenario, there are two other feature packages that can be added to the platform.
+Aside from this core scenario, there are some other feature packages that can be added to the platform.

 # Reporting
 With all this data in hand, various potentially useful reports can be generated and be offered to the users.
 Some examples are: